 Unfortunately, or perhaps fortunately for those hardcore gamers, this game still allowed many irreversible deaths and dead end puzzles.

 The name of the game is considered a possible parody of the identically named thought experiment by theoretical physicist Freeman Dyson.
+A sequel to Astro Chicken (Ms. Astro Chicken) was included as a playable minigame in Space Quest IV.
+The Astro Chicken developer, Scum Soft, is almost certainly a reference to Sierra's adventure game arch rival, LucasArts, and their ScummVM engine.

 The game received very good critical reviews from the various media at the time generally getting 4 out of 5 or around 80% mark reviews.